datahub-ac/python-connector/README.rst

     uid = <username>
     pwd = <password>

+The library will also look for a special ``/lifecycle/.dbpath`` file.
+When used inside an Alphacruncher application, this file is populated by the platfrom with the db and schema name of the application, and the library will pick these up automatically.

 You can then get the SQLAlchemy connection string, or create an SQLAlchemy engine directly:

 ::